mw-orcl/Move_Improve/about-the-workshop/content.md

 This section describes running the application workload and scaling the ATP for higher performance using manual scaling and then auto scaling.

+- **Lab 9:** Manage Storage Volumes and Images

+This section shows you how to manage storage volumes and images that make it easy to move or "lift" your applications to the Oracle Cloud.

 ## Access the labs ##

 - Use **Lab Contents** menu on your right to access the labs.